top of page

 2. Encourage Outdoor Play

-🌳 Natural light helps reduce myopia risk.
+🌳 Natural light helps in reducing myopia risk.
 Experts recommend at least 2 hours of outdoor play daily.

 3. Protect Against Eye Injuries